altanai/tunnel-path-selection/draft-altanai-tsv-multipath_nested_tunnels.md

 ### 2: Multiple Active VPN Uplinks used in weighted round robin order or ECMP
 Traffic Shaping generic rules based on QoS ( such as MOS, jitter other customized score), attributes such as app type or address or even client identifier such as mac address based shaping.

-### 3. Policy-Based routing that use flow preferences to pin traffic to a particular path.
+### 3. Policy-Based routing that use flow preferences to pin traffic to a particular path
+It is common for device or network policies to manage network flows.
+At the device level these policies may prioritize some packets over others to avoid queing delay.
 It could also be Geo or proximity based rules

 ### 4. Dynamic Path Selection with application identification
 The aplication knows its type and can directly feed the information to the algorithm.
 If the sender is not aware of the application it can attempt to obtain this information from intelligent ML models as Network Based Application Recognition (NBAR) from Cisco or even rely on Explicitly identifying Provisioning Domain Names through a Router Advertisement (RA) option.
 Discovering Provisioning Domain Names and Data, its architecture involving the authenticatio and trust model has been decribed in prior work [RFC8801, RFC7556]

-MASQUE (QUIC multiplexing)
+### 5. MASQUE (QUIC multiplexing) for all Web trafic.

 ![image](https://github.com/altanai/multipath-nested-tunnels/assets/1989657/198f4b91-c18b-4326-8e17-09372a5edb87)

 ## Past proposals for prioritiztion

+Some prior work presented to dela with the inevitable need for traffic shaping and prioritiation may include one or more of the following detrimental

-- 1. whitelist for IP address to prioritize
+- 1. Whitelist for IP address to prioritize
     - (+) simple
     - (-) not scalable